Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 * Unique tool numbers are assigned to each tool you use in your toolpaths

-* The format

-The format of each tool change must look like this:
+* The format for each tool change within your g-code starts like this:

 M5 (stop spindle)

-M6 T1 (tool change, tool number; tool number needs to be single digit e.g. 1-12)
+M6 T1 (tool change, tool number; tool number needs to be whole numbers e.g. 1-12)

-M3 S10000 (start spindle, spindle speed)
+M3 SXXXXX (start spindle, spindle speed at XXXXX RPM)

+To meet these criteria

 Use our post-processor for Vectric VCarve